confluentinc/ksql/docs/how-to-guides/convert-changelog-to-table.md

 ## Context

 You have a stream of events that represent a series of changes, known as a changelog.
 You want a view of the data that reflects only the last change for each key.
 Because ksqlDB represents change over time using tables, you need a way to convert your changelog stream into a table.
-This is broadly called *materializing* a table.
+This is broadly called *materializing* a changelog stream into a table.

 ## In action